The Try Guys: Kwesi

 Kwesi James was raised in Brooklyn, New York, before moving with his family to Florida, where he attended high school.
 He was later expelled but still went on to pursue a career in film.
 James has dyslexia, which was not diagnosed until his college years.

 In 2008, James relocated to Los Angeles, California, to pursue a career in film.
 He worked for DNA Media Group and then joined BuzzFeed.
 Following the founding of 2nd Try LLC, he began appearing as a guest star in several of their videos.
 He eventually became one of the nine new official members of The Try Guys in May 2024.

 Marissa

-Marissa Rivera joined the Try Guys cast in May 2024.
+Marissa Rivera was born in Seoul, South Korea to Puerto Rican parents.
+After a knee injury in high school she chose to pursue acting and performing, going onto get a BA in Theatre from Florida State University.
+She has multiple acting credits on television shows, including Lucifer and Good Trouble, as well as numerous commercials.
+She joined the Try Guys cast in May 2024.

 Miles

 Miles Bonsignore is a member of the Try Guys.
 In June 2022, Bonsignore launched his own podcast, Perfect Person.
 In September 2023, he left 2nd Try LLC to focus on independent creative projects.
 In May 2024, he returned to the company as an official member of The Try Guys cast.